IUDataStructuresCourse/course-web-page-spring-2024/lectures/sort-linear.md

 Counting sort in Java:

+TODO: change from k + 1 to k -Jeremy

 ```java
 static void counting_sort(int[] A, int[] B, int k) {
    int[] C = new int[k+1]; // counts of each element of A     O(n)